-Joana Fillol, PhD student at CECS, won a $4100 scholarship to intern at the Annenberg School of Communication and Journalism (USA) under the IMFAHE programme.
+Joana Fillol, PhD student at CECS, won a $4100 scholarship to intern at Emerson College (Boston, USA) under the IMFAHE programme.

 IMFAHE stands for International Mentoring Foundation for the Advancement of Higher Education, a non-profit institution founded in 2015, based in Boston (USA), whose aim is to provide transformative career opportunities for young researchers.
 In the 2022/23 edition, 120 students from eight universities in the Iberian Peninsula participated in the programme.